-After visiting numerous large campus recreation facilities, I have been blown away be the number of student staff they employ.
+After visiting numerous large campus recreation facilities, the number of student staff they employ is incredible.
 For example, The Ohio State University Recreation and Physical Activity Center employs upwards of 800 student staff.
 With such an enormous number of employees, it is essential to develop a strong leadership structure.

 Willink and Babin continue, “Those leaders must understand the overall mission, and the ultimate goal of that mission.
 Junior leaders must be empowered to make decisions on key tasks necessary to accomplish that mission in the most effective and efficient manner possible.
 Teams within team are organized for maximum effectiveness for a particular mission, with leaders who have clearly delineated responsibilities.”

 A critical element here is that leaders must understand not just want to do, what why they are doing it.
 If your staff clearly understand the mission and goal of their work, then they will be more empowered to make decisions.

 The authors write, “To be effectively empowered to make decisions, it is imperative that frontline leaders execute with confidence.
 Tactical leaders must be confident they clearly understand the strategic mission.
 They must have implicit trust that their senior leaders will back their decisions.
 Without this trust, junior leaders cannot confidently execute.”

 Willink and Babin add that in order to have effective decentralized command, senior leaders must communicate and push information to their subordinate leaders.
 But at the same time, junior leaders must push situational awareness up the chain to their senior leaders to keep them informed.

 All in all, some questions to ask to decentralize command in your department are:

 - How is the leadership structure within your facility?